gabrielbaltazar/m4d/Docs/M4D_ARCHITECTURE.md

 The M4D project was developed upon SOLID principles.
 While this is true for most classes, it is not for everyone.
 SOLID was dropped every time its implementation corresponded to a more complicated implementation for developers using the project resources.
 Thus, to facilitate the use of M4D features, classes with more than one responsibility were introduced, but in a way that the structure did not lose the flexibility needed for its own customizations.

-### Migration Manager ###
+### Migration Facade ###

-The migration manager (TMigrationsManager) is the main class.
+The migration facade (TMigrationsFacade) is the main class.
 It is responsible for focusing all the features of the migrations, so that the developer can have a simple and quick access to them.
 It's basically a menu of features.

-Through the migration manager you can:
+Through the migration facade you can:

 * Register a migration.
 * Execute a migration.